 On Nov.
 21, 1927, a group of 500 picketers challenged camp guards and police at the north gate, and proceeded to climb over.
-A small number, including Mrs. Beranek, made it several hundred yards into the camp, where they were met by a hail of gunfire from state militia.
-Six striking miners were killed in the encounter, and Mrs. Beranek, with flag in hand, shielded injured miner Adam Bell.
-She was beaten by police and severely bruised.
+A small number, including Mrs. Beranek, made it several hundred yards into the camp, where they were met by a hail of machine gun fire and tear gas from the state militia.
+Six striking miners were killed in the encounter, and Mrs. Beranek, with flag in hand and choking on tear gas, shielded injured miner and Industrial Workers of the World organizer Adam Bell.
+Mrs. Beranek was beaten by police and severely bruised.

 You can read more about the Columbine Mine Massacre here.